 While mopeds are now just the same as other motor vehicles in South Carolina, not all drivers recognize the rights of moped users.
 Mopeds can often be involved in crashes caused by negligent drivers who fail to share the road safely with them.

-Common Moped and Scooter Accident Injuries
+Common Moped Accident Injuries in Columbia

 Moped operators do not have the same level of protection as occupants of motor vehicles.
 Even when they wear helmets, moped riders can suffer devastating injuries upon impact with another motor vehicle or from getting thrown off the bike and hitting the ground.
 Among the most common injuries stemming from moped accidents which give rise to personal injury claims are: